 It is possible to just use the second and keylog the entire session, but points were added for evilness.
 Of course, we are not going to put in here the actual code used but it took less than two hours to get the snippets from google, so enjoy that.

 The purpose of the glass pane is to separate the victim from the end site.
 This is very literally a man-in-the-middle attack against the user.
 By tracking the mouse positions and clicks, it was possible to build a database of possible positions and inclinations essentially mapping the user journey.

 With a transaction identified, they keylogger could now replay the same transaction a few times before the user logged out.
-Even if you user closed the browser window, it would still run until the session times out.
-The keylogger in this case reran the same transaction minus £1.50.
+Even if you use closed the browser window, it would still run until the session times out.
+The keylogger, in this case, reran the same transaction minus £1.50.
 If it succeeded, it would re-run it again, minus £1.50 and loop until the site logged out or returned an error.

 3. The Delivery

 Delivering the attack is really easy.
-Using URL shortening delivery via twitter, facebook and linkedin all works really nicely.
-We even managed to set up a PPC campaign on Google by copying the actual banks PPC campaign and using our urls.
+Using URL shortening delivery via twitter, facebook and linkedin all work really nicely.
+We even managed to set up a PPC campaign on Google by copying the actual bank’s PPC campaign and using our URLs.